martenframework/marten-auth/README.md

 **Marten Auth** provides an authentication system for the Marten web framework.
 It allows handling common authentication operations in Marten projects.

-## Installation
+## About this shard

 Marten Auth provides low-level helpers in order to implement authentication features within a Marten project.
-As such, the preferred way to use this shard is to generate projects with built-in authentication or authentication apps by leveraging the [`new`](https://martenframework.com/docs/development/reference/management-commands#new) management command.
+The preferred way to use this shard is to generate projects with built-in authentication by leveraging the [`new`](https://martenframework.com/docs/development/reference/management-commands#new) management command.
 You can refer to the [Authentication section](https://martenframework.com/docs/next/authentication) of the Marten documentation to learn more about authentication.

 ## Authors